-I’ve been lucky enough to have a very successful security career and gain a modest following for my writing.
+I’ve been lucky enough to have a pretty successful security career and gain a modest following for my writing.
 Mainly stuff about Information and Cybersecurity GRC (Governance, Risk, and Compliance).
 Gratifyingly, my Infospectives blog also received a fair few award nominations and won a Best New Security Blog prize.
 In addition, rather fantastically, I ended up with my face on a Las Vegas bus.
 But despite all that fabulous and left-field recognition, I rather abruptly stopped.

 “Why?!” some will no doubt cry “Why are you binning established credibility and resulting hot career prospects when funding is at a debatably all-time high?”

 I was an epic failure

 Not really…as far as I know (I’ve been reliably informed by my clients that I’m pretty useful).
 BUT, the security trade as a whole is still struggling to escape it’s dangerously reactive past.
 A past that impacts most of what we try to do.
 So was I driven away by the bumps, bruises, and blockages in the information security world?

 It’s true (as anyone with even a passing interest in Privacy will tell you), this field is seeing its own GDPR driven boom.
 So that explains it…except for the fact, despite potential for lots of immediate and well paid consultancy gigs, I’ve been helping to establish a UK subsidiary of a young privacy firm.
 That means big rewards, pay or otherwise, take some time.

 So again…why would I do this?
 Why, as the main breadwinner in a family with 2 youngish kids (and no stash of gold under the mattress), would I make such a big move?